-Latin American Plants Initiative
+Latin American Plants Initiative - COMPLETED

 The Latin American Plants Initiative (LAPI) was an international project focused on digitization of previously unpublished botanical material of relevance to Latin America.
 This material is widely accessible for scholarly research purposes through the JSTOR Plant Science online resource.